faraguti/3-Tier-VPC-AWS/README.md

 ## Project Structure

-- `00-S3-terraform-state.tf`: Configures an S3 bucket to store Terraform state and enables versioning and encryption.
+- `S3-Bucket-State (Folder - Optional)`: Configures an S3 bucket to store Terraform state and enables versioning and encryption.
 - `01-vpc.tf`: Defines the Virtual Private Cloud (VPC) with public and private subnets.
 - `02-igw.tf`: Establishes Internet Connectivity (Internet Gateway) and attaches it to the VPC.
 - `03-subnets.tf`: Creates public and private subnets in two availability zones.